France condemns 'massive abuses' committed by Russian forces in Ukraine | Law-Order

 France condemns 'massive abuses' committed by Russian forces in Ukraine

-French Foreign Affairs Minister Jean-Yves Le Drian said on Sunday that he firmly condemned what he called the "massive abuses" committed by Russian forces" in Ukraine in the recent weeks.
-Le Drian mentioned, in particular, the town of Bucha outside Kyiv, where Ukrainian authorities say a deliberate "massacre" was carried out by Russia.

-Le Drian added in the same statement that such abuses would constitute war crimes and that France will work with Ukrainian authorities and the International Criminal Court (ICC) to put on trial those responsible for these abuses.
-Russia has so far not commented publicly on the claims.
-Moscow has previously repeatedly denied Ukrainian claims that it has targeted civilians.
+Le Drian highlighted the town of Bucha outside Kyiv, where Ukrainian authorities say a deliberate "massacre" was carried out by Russia.
+The statement from Le Drian added that such abuses would constitute war crimes and that France will work with Ukrainian authorities and the International Criminal Court (ICC) to put on trial those responsible.

+The Russian defence ministry in Moscow did not immediately reply to a request for comment when asked on Sunday about bodies found in Bucha.
+Moscow has previously repeatedly denied Ukrainian claims that it has targeted civilians and has rejected allegations of war crimes.
+French President Emmanuel Macron said on Twitter that the images coming from Bucha were "unbearable".

+"The Russian authorities will have to answer for these crimes," Macron added, expressing his compassion for the victims and his solidarity with Ukrainians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)